Lawsuits Say Lyft Doesn't Do Enough To Protect Women From Predatory Drivers

 She was out celebrating a friend's birthday and called Lyft from a bar to get home in another neighborhood of Brooklyn.
 The Lyft driver, she says, instead drove her to a site in New Jersey.

 "Where he and two other men proceeded to gang rape me.
-Multiple times, cheer each other on and high five each other," she says.
+Multiple times, cheer each other on and high-five each other," she says.

-Turkos says adding insult to injury a Lyft representative she reached after the attack said he would unpair her from that driver and refund for the excess ride out of New York.
+To add insult to injury, Turkos says a Lyft representative she contacted after the attack said he would unpair her from that driver and refund her for the excess ride out of New York.
 But she was still charged for the original ride.
 "So in the end I still paid Lyft $12.81 to be kidnapped at gunpoint, trafficked and raped."
 The FBI has taken over her case from the NYPD's sex crimes unit, which Turkos says bungled her case.

 As part of Lyft's response to the reported sexual assaults, the company has added an emergency button to its app so riders and drivers can call 911.

 Turkos says that would have done nothing for her.
-She'd misplaced her phone that night.
+She had misplaced her phone that night.
 The driver had activated the child safety locks.
 And, she says, he had a gun.

-"Once that gun got pulled on me my hands were up against that backseat and there was no way that I was going to be able to dial 911," she says.
+"Once that gun got pulled on me, my hands were up against that back seat and there was no way that I was going to be able to dial 911," she says.

 Industry response

-Lyft competitor Uber also faces multiple sexual assault and rape civil lawsuits.
+Lyft competitor Uber also faces multiple civil lawsuits over sexual assault and rape allegations.
 But lawyers and women's groups say many of those cases, though not all, are being resolved amicably through arbitration.
 They say the company realized two years ago it needed to take substantive action in the wake of the #DeleteUber campaign.

-"They have been very serious about soliciting assistance, guidance, input, and training for their staff," says Kristen Houser with National Sexual Violence Resource Center.
+"They have been very serious about soliciting assistance, guidance, input and training for their staff," says Kristen Houser with the National Sexual Violence Resource Center.

 She says in marked contrast to Lyft, her group has worked closely with Uber on bolstering training and other fixes.
 "They've had a team of folks who have worked alongside of us for more than two years now."